chandra1sekar/data-engineering/13-Understanding-Data/sync-slides.md

 ::: notes
-- The Hive metastore is a really common tool used to keep track of schema for tables used throughout the Hadoop and Spark ecosystem.
+- The Hive metastore is a really common tool used to keep track of schema for tables used throughout the Hadoop and Spark ecosystem (schema registry).

 - To "expose" the schema for our "purchases"... we need to create a table in the hive metastore.

 - There are two ways
+  * Run hive explicitly and create an external table
+  * Run spark, create a

 :::

 ## Hard Way